LwandoMadebe/Mastercard---Cybersecurity-Job-Simulation/README.md

 1. How to identify which areas of the business need more awareness about phishing
 2. How to design and implement the appropriate training for those teams to lower our risk of an attack

-Download my competition certification here [Download](./mastercardcertificate.pptx)
+Download my completion certification here [Download](./mastercardcertificate.pptx)